What Is Walmart Marketplace? A Complete Guide

 What Is Walmart Marketplace

-Walmart Marketplace is an online platform where third-party sellers list their products on Walmart.com.
-These sellers are independent businesses that manage their own inventory, pricing, and fulfillment processes.
+Walmart Marketplace is an online platform where third-party sellers list products on Walmart.com.
+These sellers are independent businesses that manage their own inventory, pricing, and fulfillment.

-The marketplace was launched in 2009 as part of Walmart's broader e-commerce strategy.
-It allows customers to browse both Walmart's own products and those offered by approved external sellers in one place.
+The marketplace launched in 2009 as part of Walmart’s larger e-commerce push.
+It allows customers to shop Walmart’s own products and approved third-party products in the same place.

-Each seller on the platform must be approved by Walmart before listing products.
-Once approved, sellers can upload product listings that appear alongside Walmart's own items in search results and product categories.
+Before a seller can list anything, Walmart requires an approval process.
+Once approved, sellers can upload product listings that appear alongside Walmart’s own items in search results and categories.

-Walmart doesn't own the products sold by marketplace sellers.
-Instead, it earns revenue by charging a referral fee for each sale, which varies by product category (typically between 6-20%).
+Walmart doesn’t own the products sold by marketplace sellers.
+Instead, it earns revenue by charging a referral fee on each sale.
+Fees vary by category and are typically between 6% and 20%.

 Key features of Walmart Marketplace include: